-Lastly, video conferencing is here and much closer to standard operating procedure than exclusively reserved for the Fortune 500.
-You can expect the proliferation of video conferencing, in particular, to continue at a swift pace as more companies embrace unified communications models and integrate video with VoIP, instant messaging, email, document collaboration and even CRM.
-Preparation and repitition will always be the recipe for effective presentations.
+Lastly, video conferencing is here and much closer to the standard operating procedure than exclusively reserved for the Fortune 500.
+You can expect the proliferation of video conferencing, in particular, to continue at a swift pace as more companies embrace unified communications models and integrate video with VoIP, instant messaging, email, document collaboration, and even CRM.
+Preparation and repetition will always be the recipe for effective presentations.
 The more you embrace new technologies in this pursuit, the better off you and your teams will be.
-Ultimately, successful presenters recognize the importance of presentations, value listeners’ time, and work hard to communicate effectively no matter the medium, the software or the platform.
+Ultimately, successful presenters recognize the importance of presentations, value listeners’ time, and work hard to communicate effectively no matter the medium, the software, or the platform.